akhileshraj91/summer2024/README.md

      ```
   *Make sure to update the inventory details before running the playbook.*

+To verify the installation and instrumentation, please run the `data_ac.py` script.
+You should see the power caps being varied between two different levels during the execution.

 ## Main Components

 ### 1. Data Generation (`main_codes/data_generation.py`)